Westward Housing, Croft House

 Kensa and Tarka Housing were able to access an £8 million Ready for Retrofit programme for the South West to part-fund the heating upgrade.
 The bid was awarded based on the project ‘delivering a scheme of national significance, harnessing the best national, regional and local expertise and experience and delivering the best economic and carbon reduction outcomes’.

-As the scheme was subject to a capital grant through the Ready for Retrofit initiative, Croft House is not able to claim the Non Domestic RHI, however in all other respects the system meets the RHI’s requirements, and is thus being used as a blue print for future schemes where RfR funding is not available.
+As the scheme was subject to a capital grant through the Ready for Retrofit initiative, Croft House is not able to claim the Non Domestic RHI (this scheme has closed), however in all other respects the system meets the RHI’s requirements, and is thus being used as a blue print for future schemes where RfR funding is not available.
 The scheme is however eligible for ECO funding, and is the first ever shared ground loop array scheme to receive an ECO subsidy through the CSCO stream, due to the rural location of the site.

 Utilising Kensa’s innovative shared ground loop arrays design and the Kensa Shoebox Twin ground source heat pump, Croft House would be the first retrofit social housing flat development to feature individual heat pumps in each dwelling connected to a communal ground array; this new type of system architecture developed by Kensa Heat Pumps, has been verified by Ofgem as meeting their definition for a district heating system.